davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 ```bash
 bash pipeline.sh 0.1.0 DEV
 ```
-And follow the deployment, note that you can follow the commands to see how the process is working.
+And follow the deployment, note that you can follow the commands in the pipeline file to see how the process is working.
 This pipeline can easily run from Jenkins, Concourse, Circle CI or other CD/CI environment.